Udo/udolib/websockets-broker/wsbroker/README.md

 *Gotcha*: when sending a command the broker, remember it expects a list of command messages (see example), even if that list only contains a single message.

+## Broker Commands

+The following is a list of built-in broker commands.